 After restarting, test and see if it fixes your problem.

 If your computer isn’t responding suddenly, you can troubleshoot and see what causes the problem.
 Here’s how to do it:

 - Open the Control Panel on your computer, and view by small icons or large icons.

 - Click System Maintenance.

-- Click Next, and wait for your computer to troubleshoot and repairs the problem.
+- Click Next, and wait for your computer to troubleshoot and repair the problem.

 After troubleshooting, reboot your computer and see if it responds.

-If your problem still persists, don’t worry.
+If your problem persists, don’t worry.
 There’s something else to try.